Species details

 Breeding behaviour: Breeds following summer rains, with eggs laid in clumps on the surface of static water.

-Easily confused with: It has been suggested that this species may actually be a complex of different species that should be split into separate species.
-In 2010 a frog from the Flinders Ranges, previously believed to be Litoria rubella, was reported in the media as being a new species, which is tentatively called Litoria sp. nov.
+Easily confused with: In 2010 a frog from the Flinders Ranges, previously believed to be Litoria rubella, was reported in the media as being a new species, which is tentatively called Litoria sp. nov.
 It has yet to be officially reported in the scientific community, so both of these species are listed on the FrogWatch SA website and FrogSpotter mobile apps.